California Market Squid

 Market squid have eight arms and two tentacles, as well as a milky and purple iridescent coloring that can change depending on environmental factors.
 Squid is available year-round frozen, whole, or cleaned.
 It is also sold as frozen tubes, tentacles, and rings that are marketed breaded or unbreaded.
 Some buyers suggest looking for tender squid that’s ivory colored with white skin, which indicates higher quality.
 Improperly frozen squid will have a reddish tinge, and poor quality squid will smell like iodine or ammonia.
 California market squid is a good substitution for expensive shellfish like clams and shrimp.

-Key sustainability sourcing notes for California market squid based on global production from 2012-2015 and the most recent 2012 Seafood Watch assessment:
+Key sustainability sourcing notes for California market squid based on global production from 2014-2016 and based on the most recent Seafood Watch assessments as of February, 2019:

 - U.S. landings for the years 2015 & 2016 decreased ~60% from landings for the years 2012-2014